-Tre’Andre Valentine is a queer, transgender indigenous Carib Indian, South Asian and Black immigrant from the Republic of Trinidad and Tobago.
-They have over 10 years of experience in supporting LGBTQ+ survivors of domestic violence, grassroots organizing, community engagement, fundraising, training facilitation, educational programming and development (specializing in anti-oppression and LGBTQ+ inclusion).
+Tre’Andre Valentine is an indigenous Carib Indian, South Asian, and Black immigrant from the Republic of Trinidad and Tobago.
+They have over 10 years of experience in the anti-violence movement and DEI work specializing in LGBTQ+ inclusion through an anti-oppression framework.
+Tre’Andre currently serves on the board of Trans Resistance and Y2Y Network.

 Originally from NYC, Kaden Mohamed moved to the Boston area in 2010 to attend Wellesley College.
 There he studied women’s and gender studies and education studies, and was able to explore his interests in social justice and anti-oppression work.
 This exploration helped him understand and become comfortable with his own gender identity as part of the trans community.

 Kaden works full-time at Positively Partners, a social enterprise committed to helping organizations achieve exceptional performance from their employees, and is the Chair for the Massachusetts Transgender Political Coalition’s Steering Committee.
 He has participated in numerous panels, has been interviewed about trans issues and trans rights by the New York Times, WBUR, the Rainbow Times, The Boston Sunday Review, and TBF News, and was featured in Spirit magazine’s 2017 Young Trailblazers list for activists under 30.

 As someone who has been involved with MTPC since the end of its first year in 2002, and with transgender activism since the early 1980’s, I truly believe in MTPC’s mission, values and accomplishments in advocating on behalf of our community.